jagotu/BACIL/thesis_text/thesis_text.md

 * we have experience with .NET internals and the internally used bytecode
 * no comparable truffle-based implementations were published for .NET

-While .NET is a well recognized name, it is actually more of a marketing/brand name whose meaning changed through history.
+While .NET sure is a well-recognized name, it is a marketing/brand name whose meaning changed through history.
 Our implementation follows [ECMA-335 Common Language Infrastructure (CLI)](https://www.ecma-international.org/publications-and-standards/standards/ecma-335/) which doesn't mention the .NET brand at all.
 As such, we will be using the names defined in the standard throughout this work.
 All references to specific implementations/brand names are included only to aid understanding and have no ambition to be accurate, mainly when it comes to .NET vs .NET Core vs .NET Framework vs .NET Standard nomenclature.

 > The Common Language Infrastructure (CLI) provides a specification for executable code and the execution environment (the Virtual Execution System) in which it runs.